3rd Assault Brigade

-The 3rd Separate Assault Brigade (3-тя окрема штурмова бригада) is a brigade of the Ukrainian Ground Forces formed in 2022.
+The 3rd Separate Assault Brigade (3-тя окрема штурмова бригада) is a brigade of the Ukrainian Ground Forces formed in 2023.
+It is considered one of Ukraine's most elite military units, and is mostly composed of combat veteran volunteers from other Ukrainian units.
+In 2025, it formed the foundation for the newly-formed 3rd Army Corps, which the brigade is now a part of.

-The brigade was established by a merger of the Azov SSO (Special Operations Forces) units that had been created by former Azov Battalion veterans.
+The brigade was established by a merger of the Azov SSO (Special Operations Forces) units that had been created by former Azov Battalion veterans and local volunteers in Kyiv, Sumy and Kharkiv in reaction the 2022 Russian invasion of Ukraine.
 The brigade was commanded by Andriy Biletsky, founder and former commander of the Azov Battalion and former People's Deputy of Ukraine.

+The 3rd Brigade gained broader public attention through the Mstyslav Chernov documentary 2000 Meters to Andriivka, which follows its operations during the fighting near Andriivka during the 2023 Ukrainian counteroffensive.

 History

+Background and founding

 With the start of the Russian invasion of Ukraine in 2022, most units of the Azov Regiment were based in Mariupol where they soon would be besieged.
 Outside of Mariupol, many former veterans of Azov outside the city began forming new units, in particular in Kyiv, Sumy and Kharkiv.
-These units were soon integrated into the Special Operations Forces (SSO) of the Armed Forces of Ukraine, and became collectively known as "Azov SSO".
+These units were initially part of the Territorial Defense Forces of Ukraine (TDF).
+Veterans of the Azov Regiment formed the "backbone" of these units.
+The Azov TDF units proved themselves to be particularly effective in combat, and thus they were soon turned into regiments and reassigned as part of the Special Operations Forces of Ukraine (SSO) of the Armed Forces of Ukraine, where they received special training and equipment, and became collectively known as "Azov SSO".
+In addition, at Dnipro, former Azov veterans established the 98th Territorial Defence Battalion 'Azov-Dnipro' of the TDF.

-In January 2023, all the former Azov SSO were merged into a single fully operational combat unit within the Ukrainian Ground Forces of the Armed Forces of Ukraine.
+In January 2023, all the former Azov SSO units, in addition to the 98th TDF Battalion, were merged into a single fully operational combat unit within the Ukrainian Ground Forces of the Armed Forces of Ukraine.
 The formation of this brigade was strategically designed to create a highly mobile, well-equipped, and extensively trained force capable of engaging in both defensive and offensive operations.

+2023

 An important milestone for the brigade occurred on 24 February 2023, when President Volodymyr Zelenskyy personally presented the Regimental Colour during a ceremonial event.
 The colors of the brigade were said to symbolize "the tenacity of the traditions of Ukrainian statehood: from princely times [of Kievan Rus'], the Cossack period, the first liberation struggles [in the early 20th century] to modern times".